-Child Protection Policy and Keeping Children Safe in Education (DfE 2016)
+Child Protection Policy and Keeping Children Safe in Education (DfE 2016), Whistleblowing Policy and Code of Conduct

-School/College name Academic Year
+Academic Year 2017-18

-Please sign and return to (DSP) by<

-I, have read and am familiar with the contents of the following documents and understand my role and responsibilities as set out in these document(s).:

-(1) The Nobel Schools Child Protection Policy

-(2) Part 1 and Annex A of 'Keeping Children Safe in Education' DfE Guidance , 2016 and I able to discuss any concerns that I may have with them.
+Please sign and return to Jane Gaherty FAO Rich Peters (DSP) by return. , have read and am familiar with the contents of the owing documents and understand my role and responsibilities as set out in these cument(s): The School's Child Protection Policy Part 1 and Annex A of 'Keeping Children Safe in Education' DfE Guidance , 2016 Whistleblowing Policy Staff Code of Conduct m aware that the DSPs and DDSPs are: Rich Peters Heather Jones Kassie Gaches and that I am able to discuss any concerns that I may have with them. now that further guidance, together with copies of the policies mentioned above, are available on staff portal. nedDate

-I am aware that the DSPs are:

-I know that further guidance, together with copies of the policies mentioned above, are available on Moodle in the Safeguarding Policies section of the Staff Room.

-Signed

-Date

-Nobel Child Protection Policy

-September 2017